PNNL-Comp-Mass-Spec/Formultitude/Readme.md

 6) Drag/drop file test_peaks.txt to the "Drop Spectra Files" area at the upper right of the window.
 * The area will turn red while it is processing, then green when the search is complete.

-CIA search will produce a Report file with details of internal calibration in a time-stamped log file (example name, Report20170530151031.log).
+CIA search will produce a timestamp-named directory with two CSV files
+* For example, directory 20220110_132934 with:
+  * Log file log.csv
+  * Report file Out.csv

-IPA search will produce two files per spectrum: `s_input_file_name` and `p_input_file_name` For example: `s_ipdbtest_peaks.csv` and `p_ipdbtest_peaks.csv`
+IPA search will produce two files per spectrum: `s_input_file_name` and `p_input_file_name`
+* For example: `s_ipdbtest_peaks.csv` and `p_ipdbtest_peaks.csv`
+* Also creates a timestamp-named directory with file log.csv

 ## Contact Info